The Eucharist

 The institution at the Last Supper

 On the eve of his Passion, during the paschal meal, Jesus took bread, blessed it, broke it and gave it to his disciples: “This is my body.”
-Then he gave them the cup: “This is my blood, the blood of the covenant, poured out for the multitude for the forgiveness of sins.”
-Matthew 26:26-28 And he commanded that this be renewed: “Do this in memory of me.”
+Then he gave them the cup: “This is my body… For this is my blood of the new testament, which shall be shed for many unto remission of sins.”
+Matthew 26:26-28 And he commanded that this be renewed: “Do this for a commemoration of me.”
 Luke 22:19 Since then, the Church does what the Lord did, and the bread and wine become his Body and Blood.

 The real presence

 The words of Christ effect what they say: the bread becomes his Body, the wine becomes his Blood.
-He himself had announced it: “My flesh is true food, and my blood is true drink.”
+He himself had announced it: “For my flesh is meat indeed: and my blood is drink indeed.”
 John 6:55 This change bears on the substance itself: what was bread and wine is now the Body and Blood of Christ, while the appearances remain, the taste and the look, which are called the species.
 The Church calls this passage transubstantiation.
 Under these species, Christ is wholly present, living and glorious.

 The sacrifice